norjs/cloud-backend/README.md

 ### Different ways of running

-Use as a client-verified protected HTTPS server: `cloud-backend ./TestService.js --ca-file=./ca-crt.pem --key-file=./localhost-key.pem --cert-file=./localhost-crt.pem --protocol=https`
+Use as a client-verified protected HTTPS server: `norjs-backend ./TestService.js --ca-file=./ca-crt.pem --key-file=./localhost-key.pem --cert-file=./localhost-crt.pem --protocol=https`

-Use as an unprotected HTTP server: `cloud-backend ./TestService.js --protocol=http`
+Use as an unprotected HTTP server: `norjs-backend ./TestService.js --protocol=http`

-Use without a server: `cloud-backend ./TestService.js`
+Use without a server: `norjs-backend ./TestService.js`